zhmcclient/zhmc-ansible-modules/docs/source/intro.rst

 What this package provides
 --------------------------

-The zhmc-ansible-modules Python package contains `Ansible`_ modules that can manage platform resources on `IBM Z`_ and `LinuxONE`_ machines that are in the Dynamic Partition Manager (DPM) operational mode.
+The `Ansible`_ `Galaxy`_ collection named "ibm.zhmc" provides Ansible modules that can manage platform resources on `IBM Z`_ and `LinuxONE`_ machines.

-The goal of this package is to be able to utilize the power and ease of use of Ansible for the management of IBM Z platform resources.
+The goal of this collection is to be able to utilize the power and ease of use of Ansible for the management of IBM Z platform resources.

-The IBM Z resources that can be managed include Partitions, HBAs, NICs, and Virtual Functions.
+The IBM Z resources that can be managed include for example partitions, adapters, the Z system itself, or various resources on its Hardware Management Console (HMC).

-The Ansible modules in the zhmc-ansible-modules package are fully `idempotent <http://docs.ansible.com/ansible/latest/glossary.html#term-idempotency>`_, following an important principle for Ansible modules.
+The Ansible modules in this collection are fully `idempotent <http://docs.ansible.com/ansible/latest/glossary.html#term-idempotency>`_, following an important principle for Ansible modules.
 The idempotency of a module allows Ansible playbooks to specify the desired end state for a resource, regardless of what the current state is.
-For example, a IBM Z partition can be specified to have ``state=active`` which means that it must exist and be in the active operational status.
+For example, an IBM Z partition can be specified to have ``state=active`` which means that it must exist and be in the active operational status.
 Depending on the current state of the partition, actions will be taken by the module to reach this